antonidag/myblog/content/en/posts/benchmark-condition/index.md

 ### Scenario Description:
 1. **Loop Over array:**
-   - Once the array is retrieved, iterate over individual records within the array.
+   - Once the array is retrieved, iterate over individual elements within the array.

 2. **Conditional Handling:**
    - If the number is equal to 20, 30, or 40.
 Then return the number, else return `null`